CLSherrod/clsherrod.github.io/_posts/2010-09-23-business-is-like-improv.md

 date: 2010-09-23
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - business
-permalink: "/business-is-like-improv/"
+permalink: /business-is-like-improv/
 ---
 I recently took an Improv class.
 I loved it so much I signed up for the full course which start in a week.
 What I noticed when doing Improv is it's a lot like doing business.